syedzubinhafiz/supermario/design-docs/REQ7_class_responsibilities.md

 **Player**
 1. Attributes:
-   resetStatus boolean, true if game has been reset, false if not.
+   resetStatus boolean, true if edu.monash.fit2099.game has been reset, false if not.
 2. Methods:
    resetPlayerStatus, to reset the player's status & remove any effect from SuperMushroom and PowerStar